Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.11.18 - Version 9.12

+- Fix second click on date in reminder box sometimes goes to the first day.
 - Fix lock session link in auto-lock box that do a standby.
 - French and English corrections.
 - Code refactoring.